TerryLoc/sell_ur_stuff/business_plan.md

 - **Market Needs**: Irish buyers and sellers want a platform that’s safe, simple, and feels like home.
 They’re tired of clunky sites or ones that don’t get the Irish vibe.
 We’re here to give them a space where they can haggle like they’re at a local market, all from their phone.

 #### 4. Organization and Management
-- **Founder/CEO**: [Your Name] – I’m the heart behind this, coding away, dreaming big, and making sure every user feels the Irish welcome.
+- **Founder/CEO**: Terry – I’m the heart behind this, coding away, dreaming big, and making sure every user feels the Irish welcome.
 I live for Django, Python, and a good cup of Barry’s Tea while I work.
 - **Future Team** (as we grow):
   - **Tech Wizard**: To help me keep the site running smoothly and add new features.
   - **Marketing Star**: To spread the word across Ireland with some proper Irish charm.